clawpack/doc/doc/gauges.rst

 If you want more control over this plotting you can of course copy the function `plot_gauge_locations` from `pyclaw.plotters.gaugetools.py` to your setplot.py file and modify at will.

-.. warning:: When doing a restart, previous gauge output is deleted unless you are careful to preserve it.
-See :ref:`restart_output`.

 Examples
 --------